 Step by Step

-Kansas requires food trucks to operate from a licensed commissary kitchen for food prep, storage, and cleaning.
-Wichita and Kansas City have shared commercial kitchen options.
-Budget $300–$650/month — Kansas commissary costs are among the lowest in the region.
+Kansas requires every mobile food unit to operate from a permitted commissary or approved servicing area for water filling, wastewater disposal, food prep storage, and cleaning.
+The commissary itself must hold a KDA Food Establishment License.
+Wichita and Overland Park have shared commercial kitchens; KC-area operators often use commissaries that also serve Missouri-side trucks.
+Budget $300–$650/month — among the lowest in the Midwest.

 Budget Planning